 We distribute our products exclusively to and through independent Members, and we depend upon them directly for substantially all of our sales.
 Our Members, including our sales leaders, may voluntarily terminate their Member agreements with us at any time.
 To increase our revenue, we must increase the number of, or the productivity of, our Members.
 Accordingly, our success depends in significant part upon our ability to recruit, retain and motivate a large base of Members.
-The loss of a significant number of Members for any reason could negatively impact sales of our products and could impair our ability to attract new Members.
+The loss of a significant number of Members or any legal or regulatory impact to our Members' ability to conduct their business for any reason could negatively impact sales of our products and could impair our ability to attract new Members.
 In our efforts to attract and retain Members, we compete with other network marketing organizations, including those in the weight management, dietary and nutritional supplement and personal care and cosmetic product industries.
 Our operating results could be harmed if our existing and new business opportunities and products do not generate sufficient interest to retain existing Members and attract new Members.